dfinke/ImportExcel/README.md

 ## Create a separate CSV file for each Excel sheet

-Do you have a Excel file with multiple sheets and you need to convert each sheet to CSV file?
+Do you have an Excel file with multiple sheets and you need to convert each sheet to CSV file?

 ### Problem Solved